top of page

 Jennifer is a recent master’s graduate interested in shaping medicine to better care for to patients’ social realities.
 As an undergraduate at Harvard, Jennifer studied Philosophy and Classics and worked as an Emergency Medical Technician.
 Jennifer is especially interested in improving healthcare in rural and underserved communities and believes that understanding patients’ social networks and lived experiences is essential to providing effective and meaningful healthcare.
 Jennifer is excited to join the Dhand Lab’s research on the relationship between stroke recovery and patients’ social networks.

-2022 Update:
+2024 Update:

-PhD Student at Vanderbilt University
+PhD Candidate at Vanderbilt University

 Liam McCafferty